mrpelletier/DataViz-SQL-Tabl/README.md

 ## Medicare Data Visualization

 <i> For this project I explored the newly passed Affordable Care Act, which established the HHRP (Hospital Readmission Reduction Program) to penalize hospitals with high readmission rates for certain medical conditions.
-I used an ETL tool, Alteryx, to pipeline medicare data into a MySQL database that I created.
+I used an ETL tool, Alteryx, to pipeline medicare data into a MySQL database (MedicareDW.sql) that I created.
 I cleaned and prepared the data in MySQL before connecting the database to Tableau to create a dashboard of some of my takeaways of the data (MedicareDB.twbx). </i>

 ## Findings